 The SCIM network policy has its own setting so that the SCIM provider can be specifically allowed to provision users and groups without adding these IP addresses for normal user access.

 Setting up a network policy specific to the SCIM integration allows SCIM to be distinct from other network policies that may apply to the Snowflake account.
 The SCIM network policy does not affect other network policies on the account nor do other account network polices affect the SCIM network policy.
 Therefore, the SCIM network policy allows the Snowflake SCIM integration to provision users and groups as intended.

-After creating the SCIM security integration, create the SCIM network policy using this this command:
+After creating the SCIM security integration, create the SCIM network policy using this command:

 alter security integration generic_scim_provisioning set network_policy = <scim_network_policy>;